vzhomeexperiments/lazytrade/cran-comments.md

 There were no ERRORs or WARNINGs or NOTES

   * utils global variables in R/zzz.R was used to avoid Notes
-  * corrected according to the CRAN team comments
+  * corrected file writing in examples

 ## Downstream dependencies
 Checked with R CMD check